WCCCEDU/CPT-163-27-F2015-PR-PLAYGROUND/README.md

 Clone your fork with GithubDesktop

 Make some changes - Hi!!
 I am a change.
+Another change, I am.

 Create some commits and use the new PR button in GithubDesktop to open a PR :)